C.V.

-Emily Major is a PhD scholar in Human-Animal Studies at the University of Canterbury in Christchurch, New Zealand.
-Her thesis research focuses on the framing of the Australian brushtail possum (Trichosurus vulpecula) as a ‘pest’ in Aotearoa New Zealand and considers how the strategic use of compassionate conservation could potentially alleviate some of the suffering and cruelty that is directed towards the indefensible possum (and ‘pests’, more generally) in the region.
+Dr Emily Major completed her doctorate in Human-Animal Studies in 2023 at the New Zealand Centre for Human-Animal Studies, a research institute at the University of Canterbury in Christchurch, New Zealand.
+Her doctoral research focused on the framing of the Australian brushtail possum (Trichosurus vulpecula) as a ‘pest’ in Aotearoa New Zealand and considered how the strategic use of compassionate conservation could potentially alleviate some of the suffering and cruelty that is directed towards the indefensible possum (and ‘pests’, more generally) in the region.

 Education